PESolut/leetcode-solutions-hub/challenges/javascript/26-remove-duplicates-from-sorted-array/README.md

 we create a insertIndex pointer, which will be used to update the nums array with unique elements.

-as we iterate through the array, we can compare the current element with the next element. if the numbers are different, we can update the nums array[insertIndex] with the current element.
+as we iterate through the array, we can compare the current element with the previous element. if the numbers are different, we can update the nums array[insertIndex] with the current element.

 we increment the insertIndex pointer, and continue iterating through the array.